A case for wheat straw for bioenergy!

 Slow pyrolysis occurs at around 400C and has longer residence times.
 The process releases the gases bound up in the biomass.
 These gases can be burnt to create heat or scrubbed (cleaned) to use in a gas fired motor driving a turbine.

 The nutrient value of the straw is also very important.
 If farmers are going to be removing straw from their paddocks then they will be also removing nutrients and these nutrient will need to be replaced.
 It does not make sense to us to replace these nutrients through fossil based fertilisers.
 Instead by-products of these conversion processes such as biochar can be used to replace the nutrients as well as pick up carbon credits through carbon storage or offsetting fossil based fertilisers.

 Energy Farmers has been doing a lot of work on the feasibility of using wheat straw and other crop residues for bioenergy production.
-If you would like more information please contact us or fill out our bioenergy questionnaire.
+If you would like more information please contact us.